Berkshire Autism Research Network

 Office: G74; Tel: 4697; Email: email@example.com

 Tom Loucas' research focuses on language and autism.
-This includes studies on a) ASD and Speech and language impairment, b) autism prevalence, c) nature of language processing and SLI, and d) language differences in pragmatics and processing in children with autism with ‘normal’ language.
+This includes studies on a) language processing in ASD and specific language impairment, b) communication interventions for ASD c) language and anxiety in ASD.

 Cathy TissotSenior Lecturer.

-Cathy Tissot's research at the Institute of Education focusses on educational implications for individuals with severe /profound disability, especially sexuality, and social aspects.
+Cathy Tissot's research at the Institute of Education focuses on educational implications for individuals with severe /profound disability, especially sexuality, and social aspects.